General Water Conservation

 Why conserve water?
 We need it!
 Conserving water also saves you money (through your water bill)!
 Conserving water today will help make sure that there is water for tomorrow.

-The City's Watering Restrictions can be found here.
+The City's Watering Restrictions can be found here and also on this door hanger developed by the Environmental Services division.

 The City's Drought Contingency Ordinance Plan Ordinance can be found in Chapter 25, Article V, Section 25-140 of the Code of Ordinances.